-Two U.S. regulations and one set of guidelines have been changed as a result of WTO rulings.
-First, in a case brought by Venezuela and Brazil, the Environmental Protection Agency (EPA) changed a regulation implementing the 1990 Clean Air Act pertaining to the cleanliness of gasoline.
-EPA modified the regulation in 1997 to give foreign suppliers the option of using a baseline for gas cleanliness, based on their own performance rather than on an EPA-established baseline (this treatment than of the cleanly affected to demostic suppliers).
-EPA also put in place a mechanism to was already afforded to domestic suppliers).
+Two U.S. regulations and one set of guidelines have been changed as a result of WO U.S. regulations and one set of guidelines have been thanged as a result of WTO rulings.
+First, in a case brought by Venezuela and Brazil, the Environmental Protection Agency (EPA) changed a regulation implementing the 1990 Clean Air Act pertaining to the cleanliness of gasoline.7 EPA modified the regulation in 1997 to give foreign suppliers the option of using a baseline for gas cleanliness, based on their own performance rather than on an EPA-established baseline (this treatment was already afforded to domestic suppliers).
 EPA also put in place a mechanism to adjust the requirements if the overall cleanliness of gas imports declines.
 Brazil and Norway, which account for 0.18 percent of U.S. gas supplies, are currently the only countries exporting to the United States under this option.

-Also, as a result of a case brought by Korea involving dynamic random access memory (DRAM) semiconductors, the Department of Commerce in 1999 changed its standard for lifting an antidumping order to conform to WTO antidumping provisions.
-The WTO found that the previous U.S. standard placed too high a burden of proof on the party contesting an antidumping order.
-After the U.S. regulation was changed, Commerce conducted another review of Korean DRAM imports and still found the likelihood of continued dumping and kept the antidumping order in place.
+Also, as a result of a case brought by Korea involving dynamic random access memory (DRAM) semiconductors, the Department of Commerce in 1999 changed its standard for lifting an antidumping order 8 to conform to WTO antidumping provi-sions.9 The WTO found that the previous U.S. standard placed too high a burden of proof on the party contesting an antidumping order.
+After the U.S. regulation was changed, Commerce conducted another review of Korean DRAM imports and still. found the likelihood of continued dumping and kept the antidumping order in place.
 At Korea's request, a panel is now examining U.S. compliance with the WTO ruling.

-Finally, as a result of a WTO case challenging a U.S. ban on imports of shrimp harvested in a manner harmful to endangered sea turtles, in July 1999 the State Department revised a set of certification guidelines.
-The revision provided more transparency (openness) and due process in making decisions to grant countries' cer-
+Finally, as a result of a WTO case challenging a U.S. ban on imports of shrimp harvested in a manner harmful to endangered sea turtles, in July 1999 the State Department revised a set of certification guidelines.10 The revision provided more transparency (openness) and due process in making decisions to grant countries' cer-